Sreyan88/LipGER/README.md

 ### 2. Download the checkpoint for the Lip Motion Encoder

 The checkpoint is available [here](https://drive.google.com/file/d/1RqGd_13BeX1ybD1UPJIu8eDsilCsrAF9/view?usp=sharing).
-After downloading, change the path of the checkpoint at <>.
+After downloading, change the path of the checkpoint [here](https://github.com/Sreyan88/LipGER/blob/main/lipger/lipger.py#L246).

 ### 3. Prepare the dataset for training (and inference)
 LipGER expects all train, val and test file to be in the format of [sample_data.json](./data/sample_data.json).
 An instance in the file looks like: